Assistant instructions persist across every turn; Tools → Add context injects context for one turn. For an always-on prompt, build the Assistant.

 About templates

-Where Assistants live in the new library.
+Where Assistants live in the Templates library.